 - Use "paper" (or study) rather than "article" to refer to the paper.

 - Examples: "In this paper, we will demonstrate…" or "In this study, we will demonstrate…"

 - Some authors use "in the present study [we describe, we found, etc]" or "in the current paper" to refer to the study that they are reporting.
 Please change this to read "this paper" or "this study."

 Abbreviations and acronyms

-- Expand terms in full upon their first use, and include the abbreviation in parentheses only if the term is used again in the paper.
+- Expand terms in full upon their first use in the text and abstract separately.

 - Avoid author-invented abbreviations.
 Abbreviations of common words or phrases such as “web-based education (WBE)” vs “paper-based education (PBE)” introduced by the author should be expanded for clarity as these abbreviations tend to obscure meaning